eclipse-keyple/keyple-website/content/learn/user-guide/calypso-application.md

 To do this, you must create a selection case for a selection scenario by invoking the `createCardSelection()` method.

 In addition to the filtering capabilities offered by Keyple Service, the Calypso Selection API allows you to add commands that will be sent to the card after a successful selection (the details of these features are described in the API documentation).

-The resulting `SmartCard` can be cast to a `CalypsoCard` object which concentrate all known information about the card being processed.
+The resulting `IsoSmartCard` can be cast to a `CalypsoCard` object which concentrate all known information about the card being processed.
 Its content is dynamically updated during the transaction.
-The client application will use it to get the data necessary for its business logic.
+The application will use it to get the data necessary for its business logic.

 {{< code lang="java" >}}
 // Create a card selection manager.
-CardSelectionManager cardSelectionManager = smartCardService.createCardSelectionManager();
+CardSelectionManager cardSelectionManager =
+    smartCardService.getReaderApiFactory().createCardSelectionManager();

 // Create a card selection using the Calypso card extension. cardSelectionManager.prepareSelection(
-        calypsoExtensionService
-                .createCardSelection()
-                .filterByDfName(AID));
+    smartCardService.getReaderApiFactory()
+        .createIsoCardSelector()
+        .filterByDfName(AID),
+    calypsoExtensionService.getCalypsoCardApiFactory()
+        .createCalypsoCardSelectionExtension());

 // Actual card communication: process the card selection.
 CardSelectionResult cardSelectionResult =
     cardSelectionManager.processCardSelectionScenario(cardReader);

 // Get the SmartCard resulting of the selection.
 CalypsoCard calypsoCard = (CalypsoCard) cardSelectionResult.getActiveSmartCard();